notjaydenarivieste/school-import---2nd-year/README.md

 # school-import---2nd-year

-actually read this, since netbeans is more advanced and its no longer a simple .java file, i export my stuff in folders (although ill try to make it downloadable in a file)
+actually read this, since netbeans is more advanced and its no longer a simple .java file, i export my stuff in folders (although ill try to make it downloadable in a folder that requires no extraction)

 so like... install the folders and extract them and open them in neatbeans through "Open Project"... capiche?